Code-Institute-Submissions/Touchdown/README.md

 1. Press _**Enter**_.
 Your local clone will be created.
 1. To cut ties with this GitHub repository, type git remote rm origin into the terminal.

-**Further reading and troubleshooting on <a href="https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository">cloning a repository from GitHub here.</a>**
+**Further reading and troubleshooting on <a href="https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository" target="_blank">cloning a repository from GitHub here.</a>**

 ## **Credits**